Sport in Albania: Winter Sports

+Lara Colturi is an Italian-born Albanian World Cup alpine ski racer who specializes in the technical events of slalom and giant slalom.
+She won the 2022 FIS Alpine Ski South American Cup.

 Summer Olympics

 Albania made his debut at the Olympic Games at the 1972 Summer Olympics in Munich.
 Four men and one female represented the country, in two different sports.
 The weightlifter Ymer Pampuri achieved a great feat as he is the first and only Albanian to break an Olympic record, in military press, after lifting 127,5 kg respectively.
 After 20 years without participating, due to the regime boycotting the next four Olympic Games.
 Albania is participating since 1992 regularly at the Olympic games.
 They made their Winter Olympic Games debut in 2006 in Turin.

 Briken Calja finished 5th in Weightlifting at the 2016 Summer Olympics in the 69 kg division.
 In the following olympics he came closer as he finished 4th at the 2020 Olympics in Tokyo.
 Missing the bronze medal by one kg after lifting 341 kg.
 Luiza Gega qualified for the finals in Athletics after finishing 5th in the semifinals, with a time of 9:23.85 being the first Albanian athlete to do so.
 In her final run she would finish in 13th place.

 Albania won two medals in wrestling at the 2024 Summer Olympics.
 Their first ever Olympic medals came when Russian born Chermen Valiev and Islam Dudaev won bronze in their categories respectively.